Guide: The Sangre de Cristo Range Traverse

 06 Beta

 Beta holds specific information about the terrain near the marker and may help you link the narrative with the location on the map.
+These include more difficult areas of the ridge, location of blowdown.
+Some of the beta is direction specific (northbound, southbound).
+This guide currently only covers going northbound, but may cover southbound in future updates.

 Segment 1: Lake Como Road to Mosca Pass